 The value of our brands is critical to our success.
-The ABF Freight brand is recognized in the industry for our Asset-Based segment's leadership in commitment to quality, customer service, safety, and technology.
-Independent research has consistently shown that ABF Freight is regarded as a best-in-class service provider known for excellence in the areas of customer service, reliability, and problem solving.
-The Panther Premium Logistics brand within the operations of our ArcBest segment is also synonymous with service that surpasses customer expectations.
-Shippers rely on the Panther Premium Logistics brand when their delivery cannot fail, and owner operators, fleet owners, and contract carriers look to the brand for unique opportunities to grow their business profitably.
+ArcBest is recognized as a multi-faceted logistics provider with creative problem solvers who deliver innovative logistics solutions.
+Beyond this fundamental marketplace recognition of our collective brand identity, our other key brands represent additional unique value in their target markets.
+The ABF Freight brand is well-recognized in the industry for our Asset-Based operations' leadership in commitment to quality, customer service, safety, and technology.
+Independent research has consistently shown that ABF Freight is regarded as a best-inclass service provider known for excellence in the areas of customer service, reliability, and problem solving.
+The Panther Premium Logistics brand within the operations of our ArcBest segment is recognized for solving the toughest shipping and logistics challenges, delivering time-sensitive, mission-critical, and high-value freight with speed and precision.
 Our U-Pack brand offers a range of household moving and storage services, from do-it-yourself residential moving to customized corporate moving services, so our customers can move their household goods safely and affordably across the United States, Canada, and Puerto Rico.

 We have registered or are pursuing registration of various marks or designs as trademarks in the United States, including but not limited to "ArcBest," "ABF Freight," "FleetNet America," "Panther Premium Logistics," "U-Pack," "The Skill & The Will," and "More Than Logistics."
 For some marks, we also have registered or are pursuing registration in certain other countries.
 We believe these marks or designs are of significant value to our business and play an important role in enhancing brand recognition and executing our marketing strategy.
+Additionally, our business and operations utilize and depend upon both internally developed and purchased technology.
+We have obtained or are pursuing patent protection on internally developed and certain purchased technology, including equipment and process patents in connection with the pilot test program at ABF Freight.